 Diploma in Professional Studies

 The Diploma in Professional Studies (DPS) is an optional year-long learning opportunity, allowing you to undertake a variety of internships and professional experiences for a whole academic year in Year 3, as part of a four-year degree.
-It is a managed year of professional experience largely undertaken in the design profession in a variety of national and international locations.
+It is a managed year of professional experience largely undertaken in the design profession with national and international industry partners.

 Successful candidates are selected on a competitive basis from academic performance and studentship, successful completion of the DPS bridging studies and by portfolio and proposal.